 I will explain why.

-The hot and cold coils on the dehumidifier are made of aluminum and copper.
+The hot and cold dehumidifier coils are made of aluminum and copper.
 Therefore, there will always be that fear that some of these metals will leak into the water.

 However, research shows that there are so minimal, in fact, negligible amounts of these metals in the water.
 Therefore, they cannot get to your plants.

 Of course, the king of all heavy metals is lead.
 In this case, it is not available in the copper or aluminum pipes.
 Therefore, the condensate water that you collect from the dehumidifier will be free of lead.

 Can you drink the water from a dehumidifier?

 Definitely not.
 I know some sources will say that this water is clean, and of course, it looks clean.

 However, dehumidifier manufacturers do not use food grade plastics and metals.
 The water coming from the dehumidifier will certainly have some carcinogens.
 These leak from the plastic and metal parts of this appliance.

 Therefore, even if some sources tell you can drink this water as long as the humidifier coils are clean, just don’t.
 It is better not to drink it.